See more article icon.

 • Handle: Machined canvas phenolic handle (Updated aesthetic, lower profile, increased grip)

-• Arbor: Large (3.25-inch diameter, fast retrieval, educed line memory)
+• Arbor: Large (3.25-inch diameter, fast retrieval, reduced line memory)

-• Warranty: Ross Reels warranty
+• Warranty information: Ross Reels warranty

 Ross Reels warranty.